HeiningaVE/HeiningaVE.github.io/NFNG.md

 ---

-Between 2013 and 2017, I collected a large amount of awesome data on anhedonia for a project called ["No Fun, No Glory"](https://nofunnoglory.nl/en).
+Between 2013 and 2017, I collected a lot of awesome biopsychosocial data on anhedonia for a project called ["No Fun, No Glory"](https://nofunnoglory.nl/en).
+Want to know exactly what variables we collected?
+[Download our codebook!](https://osf.io/z4py5/)

 Using the part of the project in which data was obtained through experience sampling method, also referred to as a daily diary method, or ecological momentary assessment (EMA), I wrote [my PhD thesis](https://docs.wixstatic.com/ugd/c22377_f6d9d466111c42e8a75ce6c4cbced4a7.pdf) on anhedonia.